mauriciopoppe/blog/site/content/notes/learning-french.md

 title: Learning French
 summary: |
   I've been learning French on my own for almost two years.
 I'm not fluent yet, but I can understand and speak it with relative comfort.
-In this article, I share my journey of learning a new language as an adult.
+In this article, I share how I'm learning this new language.

 tags: ['learning', 'languages', 'french', 'life']
 libraries: ['doodle']